 Want something different for breakfast or brunch?
+How about a sweet potato fritter?
 These pancake and waffle alternatives give you sweet and savory, creamy and delicious flavors in one bite.
 Paleo, gluten-free, and whole-family friendly, they also store well for a snack or meal the next day.
+Sweet potato fritters are better for you than traditional hashbrowns.
+Since we don’t use white potatoes in our diet, this substition works really well.

 I add apple with the sweet potatoes to bring in a little sweet acidity that pairs really well with the bacon and maple syrup.
 You can certainly omit the bacon for a vegetarian option, if you still eat eggs.
 The baby arugula adds a touch of bitter to balance the sweetness of the syrup and yogurt.
 I prefer to top it with an over-easy egg as the creamy runny eggs melds everything together so well.
 Guaranteed winner!